NOW FULLY BOOKED FOR 2018, Dates for 2019 will be released at the end of the year.

 Our coach was taken out of service with DSB (Danish State Railway) and was then purchased by Telford Steam Railway.

 The coach itself still wears it’s DSB livery, and still contains some of the onboard magazines, leaflets and restaurant car vouchers.
-The name of the last users are still marked by the doors to each birth!
+The name of the last users are still marked by the doors to each berth!

 26 Berth (13 bunk rooms, some of which have adjoining doors which make them suitable for groups of 4 people) Mk3 sleeper coach accommodation.
 Bottom sheets and pillows can be provided (for a small charge if required, please bring sheet sleepers if not), users should bring sleeping bags or duvets.